cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

     including PITR.
 Similarly to what happens with [`pg_basebackup`](https://www.postgresql.org/docs/current/app-pgbasebackup.html),
-    when backing up from a standby we do not force a switch of the WAL on the primary, which might produce unexpected results in the short term (before `archive_timeout` kicks in) in low volumes deployments.
+    when backing up from a standby we do not force a switch of the WAL on the primary.
+This might produce unexpected results in the short term (before `archive_timeout` kicks in) in deployments with low write activity.

 If you prefer to always run backups on the primary, you can set the backup target to `primary` as outlined in the example below: